phparkitect/arkitect/README.md

 ## What kind of rules can I enforce with Arkitect

-Currently you can check if a class:
+Currently, you can check if a class:
  - implements an interface
  - have a name matching a pattern
  - depends on a namespace